inertiajs/inertia/CONTRIBUTING.md

 Thank you for your interest in contributing to Inertia.js!
 Your contributions help make this project better for everyone.

-Inertia.js is maintained as a monorepo powered by [pnpm workspaces](https://pnpm.io/workspaces).
-Below you’ll find an overview of the repository and how to get your development environment running smoothly.
+Inertia.js is maintained as a monorepo using [pnpm workspaces](https://pnpm.io/workspaces).
+Below you'll find an overview of the repository and how to get your development environment running.

+> **Note:** You'll need **pnpm version 10 or higher**.
+If you're unsure which version you have, run `pnpm -v`.

 ## Repository Overview